 Corey Axelrod is an award-winning marketing and sales executive, dynamic presenter and communications access expert.
-He is also the founder and owner of 2axend, and is a passionate social justice advocate committed to helping organizational leaders and sign language interpreters foster more inclusive and accessible environments for Deaf and Hard of Hearing individuals.
+He is also the founder and owner of 2axend, LLC, and is a passionate social justice advocate committed to helping organizational leaders and sign language interpreters foster more inclusive and accessible environments for Deaf and Hard of Hearing individuals.

 Corey is a Hard of Hearing individual who is also culturally Deaf.
 He is 4th generation in his family with deafness.
 Shaped by his experiences growing up in a Deaf family and attending a mainstreamed program, Corey’s consulting, training and training emphasizes the organizational benefits of being more proactive and responsive to the communication challenges Deaf and Hard of Hearing individuals face on a daily basis.

 While Corey was in his early 20s, his Deaf father was diagnosed with Multiple Myeloma, a cancer of the bone marrow.
 Instead of focusing primarily on fighting the cancer and getting through two stem cell transplants and multiple chemotherapy treatments, Corey and his father tirelessly advocated for improved communication access with hospitals and doctors’ offices.
 Ultimately, the continuous denials of reasonable accommodations resulted in the Axelrod family’s lawsuit against one of the largest medical providers in the Chicagoland area.